acfatah/reka-dashboard/README.md

   - supports rapid prototyping with pre-built, ready-made components
   - includes extensive documentation, examples and visual testing using Storybook
   - improve collaboration between design and development teams
-  - leverage ~~cutting edge~~ bleeding edge technology to improve DX and speed
+  - leverage ~~cutting edge~~ bleeding edge technology to improve DX and development speed

 This repository host a [micro-frontend][1] boilerplate architecture, forming the foundational front-end layer, crafted with reusable Vue components, styled with